-The objective of the data exchange demos is to test more than 20 data management use cases facilitating flexibility services as well as many other business processes Several demonstrations will focus on aspects of data management, including crossborder communication between different data exchange platforms and with different stakeholders in order to facilitate the cross-border exchange of flexibility services.
+The objective of the data exchange demos is to test more than 20 data management use cases facilitating flexibility services as well as many business other processes.
+Several demonstrations will focus on aspects of data management, including crossborder communication between different exchange data platforms and with different stakeholders in order to facilitate the cross-border exchange of flexibility services.